keu/docs/software_versioned_docs/version-0.28/airflow-api.md

 The first step to calling the Airflow REST API on Astronomer is to create a Deployment-level Service Account, which will assume a user role and set of permissions and output an API Key that you can use to authenticate with your request.

-You can create a Service Account via either the Software UI or the Astronomer CLI.
+You can use the Software UI or the Astro CLI to create a Service Account.

 :::info